JhaNishant/bp-nerve-identification/README.md

 **Approaches we've tried so far**-

+**Exploratory Data Analysis**

+It is a good practice to understand the data first and try to gather as many insights from it.
+EDA is all about making sense of data in hand before getting into it.

-**Exploratory Data Analysis** - All our training data is in one column, titled pixels.
+All our training data is in one column, titled pixels.

 train_masks.csv gives the training image masks in run-length encoded format.
 So, we need to segment this data into something we can plot!